 At its peak, more than half a million people added their names to the growing list reformers.

 Those who fought hard to free humans from the bonds of slavery often viewed alcoholism as the same evil.
 Which is how the term temperance was coined, which was used to describe the moderation of alcohol before what later lead to the entire prohibition.

-The first year that the 18th amendment was ratified, bringing with is a prohibition of production and sale of alcohol, there was also a delegated protection of order for those women and children affected by alcoholism.
+The first year that the 18th amendment was ratified it brought with it, prohibition of production and sale of alcohol.
+There was also a delegated protection of order for those women and children affected by alcoholism.

 President Pierce died October 8th, 1868 due to cirrhosis of the liver as a result of alcoholism.
 Now, around the same date 2018, and what has changed?
 At what cost?
 How many lives lost?